msberends/AMR/index.md

 `AMR` is a free and open-source [R package](https://www.r-project.org) to simplify the analysis and prediction of Antimicrobial Resistance (AMR) and to work with microbial and antimicrobial properties by using evidence-based methods.
 It supports any table format, including WHONET/EARS-Net data.

+After installing this package, R knows almost all ~20.000 microorganisms and ~500 antibiotics by name and code, and knows all about valid RSI and MIC values.

 We created this package for both academic research and routine analysis at the Faculty of Medical Sciences of the University of Groningen and the Medical Microbiology & Infection Prevention (MMBI) department of the University Medical Center Groningen (UMCG).
 This R package is actively maintained and free software; you can freely use and distribute it for both personal and commercial (but **not** patent) purposes under the terms of the GNU General Public License version 2.0 (GPL-2), as published by the Free Software Foundation.
 Read the full license [here](./LICENSE-text.html).

 This package can be used for:

   * Calculating antimicrobial resistance
+  * Predicting empiric susceptibility of both mono therapy and combination therapy
-  * Predicting antimicrobial resistance using regression models
+  * Predicting future antimicrobial resistance using regression models
   * Getting properties for any microorganism (like Gram stain, species, genus or family)
   * Getting properties for any antibiotic (like name, ATC code, defined daily dose or trade name)
   * Plotting antimicrobial resistance